-This page explains about having an MRI scan under sedation, and what to expect when your child comes to Great Ormond Street Hospital (GOSH) to have this procedure.
+This page explains about having an MRI scan under oral sedation, and what to expect when your child comes to Great Ormond Street Hospital (GOSH) to have this procedure.

 Watch our short video about having an MRI scan or listen to our audio podcast.
 If you would like further advice about preparing your child for the scan, please ring the department’s play specialist on the numbers below.

+Some children find it difficult to lie still for the scan – either because of their age or their medical condition – so we might suggest they have sedation for the MRI scan.
 We assess all children to see if they might benefit from sedation.
 Your appointment letter will state whether your child is having sedation so you can follow the instructions below to prepare them.

 Are there any alternatives?

 Your child may need this scan so that their doctors can get detailed pictures of the size and shape of part of your child’s body.
 Various types of scan such as CT, ultrasound and x-rays can show the size and shape of parts of your child’s body but not in as much detail as an MRI scan.
 The information from the scan is then used to help with diagnosis and plan their treatment.